antrea-io/antrea/docs/network-flow-visibility.md

 ```

 Please note that the default values for `activeFlowRecordTimeout`,
-`inactiveFlowRecordTimeout`, `aggregatorTransportProtocol`, and
-`flowAggregatorAddress` parameters are set to `60s`, `90s`, `tls` and
+`inactiveFlowRecordTimeout`, `aggregatorTransportProtocol` parameters are set to
-`flow-aggregator.flow-aggregator.svc`, respectively.
+`60s`, `90s` and `tls` respectively.
 Please make sure that
 `aggregatorTransportProtocol` and protocol of `flowCollectorAddr` in
 `agent-agent.conf` are set to `tls` to guarantee secure communication works
 properly.
-Protocol of `flowCollectorAddr` and `aggregatorTransportProtocol`
+Protocol of `flowCollectorAddr` and `aggregatorTransportProtocol` must
-must always match, so TLS must either be enabled for both sides or disabled
+always match, so TLS must either be enabled for both sides or disabled for both
-for both sides.
+sides.
 Please modify the parameters as per your requirements.

 Please note that the default value for `recordContents.podLabels` is `false`,
 which indicates source and destination Pod labels will not be included in the